-The Stonebook Mini occupies a niche where there does not seem to be any competition:Comparable or better performing machines of similar weight and size all cost over twice as much as this, without 5 year warranty11.6", 1.2Kg, 4 core Celeron N3160, 8GB Ram, 500GB SSD, 1366 x 768 matte screen, VGA, hdmi, 1x USB 3, 2xUSB 2, SD card reader, wifi, ethernet replaceable battery.
-Mine runs linux: Fedora 25/27, and Windows 10 home for occasional use.
+The Stonebook Mini occupies a niche where there does not seem to be any competition:Comparable or better performing machines of similar weight and size all cost a great deal more than this, without 5 year warranty.
+Most have fewer ports.11.6", 1.2Kg, 4 core Celeron N3160, 8GB Ram, 500GB SSD, 1366 x 768 matte screen, VGA, hdmi, 1x USB 3, 2xUSB 2, SD card reader, wifi, ethernet replaceable battery.
+Mine runs linux: Fedora 25/27, and Windows 10 home (Updated 1 Oct 2018) for occasional use.

 WD Hard Drive replaced with Samsung 500GB SSD 850 EVO Series 2.5.

 Significantly improved battery life and speed (Jan 2018)

 Note: Replacing HD with SSD required removing back and keyboard.
 Details in PDF service manual available here:

 Updates: 1 Oct 2018: Windows 10 updated.

 21 Mar 2018: Fedora Kernel 4.15.10-300.fc27.x86_64 fixed problems using keyboard and mousepad, reported here: https://bugzilla.redhat.com/show_bug.cgi?id=1551373#c10

 11 Feb 2018: Upgrading Fedora to V27, kernel 4.14.16-300.fc27.x86_64, provided much improved screen handling.
 But problems about losing access to the laptop keypad and trackpad were not fixed till 21 March.

 1 Feb 2018: Replacing HD with SSD required the service manual, available here